- Multivitamin Quality Industry Insider Interview

 The supplement industry in the U.S. is a 12 billion dollar behemoth, which means most of us take some kind of dietary supplement, or at least know friends who do.

-For example, most multivitamins contain large doses of Vitamin A. It’s not a concern of mine, but large doses of Vitamin A supplements in the form of retinol have been linked to increased risk of bone density loss and hip fractures.
+For example, most multivitamins contain large doses of Vitamin A. Mega doses of Vitamin A supplements in the form of retinol have been linked to increased risk of bone density loss and hip fractures in women.
 An older woman taking a multivitamin with a high Vitamin A count could be negatively impacted.

 So, yes, not all multivitamins are created equal.